AminetAminet

 6. Weaker ciphers do not mean weaker authentication.

-7. You can also specify cipher=none, in which case the data stream is
+7. You can also specify NOCRYPT (or cipher=none), in which case the data

 Authentication is BLAKE2-MAC, and stream cipher is SPECK64 big endian.

-"So the NSA will be able to read my traffic?", you may ask.
-The answer
+the NSA will be able to read my traffic?", you may ask.
+The answer is:

-Really, if you mistrust it - and you have every reason to - then don't
+If you mistrust it - and you have every reason to - then don't use it,

-use it, as it also degrades performance.
-Ensure security by not exposing
+as it also degrades performance.
+Ensure security by not exposing Fitz to

-Fitz to untrusted networks.
-The original intent was just to obfuscate
+untrusted networks.
+The original intent was to obfuscate the data rather

 Use the ENCRYPT keyword to make sure that the traffic will be encrypted.